SamuelSlavik/QuarksJS/README.md

 > **You don't want to install huge UI Libraries?**
 >
-> Our packages are designed to solve specific problem.
+> Our packages are designed to solve specific problems individually.
 Install only what you **really** need!

 <br/>